Decompositional equivalence: A fundamental symmetry underlying quantum theory: The physical meaning of superposition

 The expressions in Eq.
-3 and 5 are clearly superpositions; the basis vectors $| 0 \rangle$ and $| 1 \rangle$ are superposed in Eq.
-3 and the operators $E_{0}$ and $E_{1}$ are superposed in Eq.
+3 and 5 are clearly superpositions; the operators $E_{0}$ and $E_{1}$ are superposed in Eq.
+3 and the basis vectors $| 0 \rangle$ and $| 1 \rangle$ are superposed in Eq.
 5. The physicality of superpositions is widely regarded as one of the central mysteries of quantum theory.
-It is, therefore, worth reflected on what these expressions mean.

-The first thing to note is that nothing is superposed in Fig. 2; indeed Fig. 2 depicts a perfectly ``classical'' layout of macroscopic objects.
-This classical layout is, however, merely a theoretical stipulation; it is drawn from a ``god's eye'' perspective that does not correspond to the perspective of the specified observer $\mathbf{O}$.
-As Fig. 2 assigns each object a specific position, considering this ``god's eye'' perspective to be the perspective of any observer would violate the assumption that any observer's world is, for that observer, a black box.
-Any observer's world being, for that observer, a black box is as we have seen a consequence of decompositional equivalence; it is decompositional equivalence that limits observers to only the information that can be transferred across the observer-box boundary by a well-defined observer-box interaction Hamiltonian.
-Attributing the ``god's eye'' perspective to an observer therefore violates decompositional equivalence.

-The information that any observer \textit{can} obtain from the world is determined by the measurement devices that the observer can deploy.
-Landauer's Principle restricts any observer to a finite free-energy budget, so both the number of measurement devices and their measurement resolutions must be finite.
-What can be obtained from the world is therefore, for any observer, just a finite set of finite bit strings.
-Such finite sets of bit strings provide the only observational input into, and the only observational evidence for testing, any formalized model of the world.
+It is, therefore, worth reflecting on what these expressions mean physically.
+Doing so, as we will see, casts the standard no-go theorems of quantum theory in a new light, showing them to be the theory's way of forbidding the interpretation of state-space decompositions as defining observer-independent ``objects'' as they are conceived of within the classical worldview.